-The Pentagon Visitor Entrance (next to the Pentagon Metro) is open for approved official visitor access Monday-Friday, 6:00 a.m. - 2:00 p.m.
+The Pentagon Visitor Entrance (next to the Pentagon Metro) is open for approved official visitor access Monday-Friday, 6am-4pm.
 All approved official visitors should go to the Pentagon Visitor Entrance for screening and processing, prior to accessing the building.
 After-hours and on weekends, approved official visitors will continue to use Corridor 2.

-All persons will be required to wear a cloth face covering to enter the Pentagon.
+- All persons will be required to wear a cloth face covering to enter the Pentagon Reservation facilities.
 Upon entering the building, the Pentagon Police will require you to remove or raise your mask for identification.
-For more details on wearing the face mask in the building, go to the Chief Management Officer's Memo, Requirement to Wear Cloth Face Coverings on the Pentagon Reservation to Prevent the Spread of COVID-19.

 - Corridor 2 Entrance (open 24/7) (Visitors are processed at Corridor 2 after hours and on weekends.)

 - Pedestrian Entrance at the Metro (open 5:00 am - 8:00 pm, Monday - Friday)

 - Corridor 8 Entrance (open 5:00 am - 8:00 pm, Monday - Friday)